 “The mandatory-transfer statutes preclude a juvenile court judge from taking any individual circumstances into account before automatically sending a child who is 16 or older to adult court.
 This one-size-fits-all approach runs counter to the aims and goals of the juvenile system…”

 Justice Lanzinger.
 Majority Opinion.

 On December 22, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Aalim, Slip Opinion No. 2016-Ohio-8278.
+Aalim, 2016-Ohio-8278.
 In a 4-3 opinion written by Justice Lanzinger, the court struck down, on due process grounds under the Ohio Constitution, the mandatory transfer of juveniles to adult court.
 Joining the majority opinion were Chief Justice O’Connor and Justices Pfeifer and O’Neill.
 Justice Kennedy wrote a partial concurrence and solo dissent.
 Justice French also wrote a dissent which was joined by Justice O’Donnell.
 The case was argued April 20, 2016.

 A complaint was filed in juvenile court against appellant Matthew Aalim, alleging that he was involved in what would be aggravated robbery if committed by an adult.
 The complaint included a firearm specification.
 Appellee, the state of Ohio, moved to transfer Aalim to adult court pursuant to R.C.
 2152.10(A)(2)(b) and 2152.12 (A)(1)(b).
 After having a hearing, the juvenile court found, per the statutory requirements, that Aalim was 16 at the time of the alleged offense and that there was probable cause to believe he had committed what was alleged in the complaint.
 So, as is required by the statute, Aalim’s case was automatically transferred to the general division of the common pleas court.